Cart

 Then, reclamp the quick release lever.

-From a dead battery, it will take the JackRabbit about 3 hours to reach full charge.
+• From a dead battery, it will take approximately 3 hours for your JackRabbit to reach a full charge.

-If a red or green light does not turn on, try another power outlet.
+• If the red or green light does not turn on, try using a different power outlet.

-If that doesn’t work, and your JackRabbit is still not charging, please contact info@jackrabbit.bike.
+• If your JackRabbit is still not charging after these steps, please contact us at info@jackrabbit.bike for further assistance.

 Replacement Parts